 Getting a full-time job can be repetitive.
 It can be an ongoing routine of the same things every day.
 However, with welding, you’ll find yourself having fun.
 A big part of gaining skills is part of the growing process.
 You’ll find yourself wanting to improve and better yourself as a welder.

 When you’re a welder your materials are your greatest companions.
 These are the tools that will assist you to get the project done.
 In the beginning, the tools may seem overwhelming.
-There are steel sheet, light-gauge metals, and even small parts to serve as the glue for your parts.
+There are steel sheet, light-gauge metal, and even small parts to serve as the glue for your parts.
 There are many tools for different purposes.

 Welding isn’t too difficult to learn because with the right directions you’ll be well on your way to welding.